open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/metric-general.md

 #### Status

-The duration instrument must include a `status` label.
+Recordings with the duration instrument must include a `status` label.
 The value of this label must be one of the valid Span [`StatusCanonicalCode`s](../api.md#statuscanonicalcode).

 #### Labels

-Labels applied to these metrics should follow the attribute semantic conventions of the spans from which they are derived.
+Labels applied to these metric recordings should follow the attribute semantic conventions of the spans from which they are derived.

 Care should be taken when adding labels to the duration instruments in order to avoid excessive cardinality.